 Let the games begin on the Road to the Esso Cup.
-The 68-day journey to Bridgewater, N.S., starts with 100 Midget teams, but only six will face off for a national title.
+The 68-day journey to Bridgewater, N.S., will whittle 100 teams to six.

 When the 2017-18 season opened, 100 Midget teams had the opportunity to become national champions.
 Now, who remains?

 A rematch from 2017, Greater Vancouver and St. Albert are set to renew acquaintances.
 Who wins their way to Bridgewater?